Updated: June 2020

 Condom Protects: Yes

-The symptoms for gonorrhea include it hurting to piss, aching balls, swollen urethra, sore throat, and pus coming out of your genitals.
+The symptoms for gonorrhea include painful urination, aching balls for guys, swollen urethra, sore throat, and pus coming out of your genitals.
 Yes, that was pus coming out of your genitals.

 Living With It: Itchy.
 Then 15 years later you go insane and kill yourself… (no, seriously.)